Table of Contents

 Perhaps the most important factor for any business is to ascertain the price and value added services offered to them.
 This along with the consideration of future plans of growth and the product’s ability to support their growth potential is important for each and every business to consider.

-RingCentral offers 4 different VoIP packages (Essentials, Standard, Premium and Enterprise) which are similar to the packages we see from Nextiva.
-Any business can choose any packages based on their needs.
+RingCentral offers 4 different VoIP packages (Essentials, Standard, Premium and Enterprise) which are similar to the pricing we see from Nextiva.
+Businesses can choose a package based on their needs.
 RingCentral also offers a 30-day free trial period where clients can experience the quality and features of RingCentral at no cost.

 - Essentials Package Details: $19.99 per month, 100 toll free minutes, up to four people on any conference call, free mobile apps and integration with outlook, Google box and Dropbox